LucDuponcheelAtGitHub/timeHybrids/README.md

 But here is the thing: *abstraction* is about *simplification* and *simplicity is the ultimate sophistication*.

-When I was a first year mathematics student, professor Gevers, my professor mechanics, said
+When I was a first year mathematics student, professor Gevers, my professor Analytic Mechanics, said

 - I am going to proceed slower in order to have covered more material at the end of the year.